 One of the most effective ways for agencies to implement customer profitability analysis is by using Bonsai.
 This streamlines the process of evaluating client value, offering clear metrics on billable time, total costs, and profit margins.
 Bonsai allows agencies to easily segment clients and adjust their strategies based on real-time data, making the implementation of customer profitability analysis both simple and effective.

-Summary: The usefulness of conducting customer profitability analysis report
+Summary of customer profitability analysis usefulness

 Such a type of analysis also considers the demographics of the consumers providing a more nuanced view of the customer relationship.
 In the end, it assists organizations in achieving their profit maximization objectives and improves customer relations.